mmi-sc/dicom-store-scp-for-ahi/source/deployment.rst

 2. **Search for StoreSCP**

-   - Enter "DICOM Store SCP" or "StoreSCP" in the search bar
+   - Enter "DICOM Store SCP for AWS HealthImaging" or "StoreSCP" in the search bar
    - Select the corresponding product

 3. **Subscribe**